-- The City can include a public consultation process as part of this Policy, whereby it determines its level of participation in the process; or - Alternatively, the Proponent is required to adhere to ISED Canada's default public consultation process contained in Section 4.2 of the Radiocommunication and Broadcasting Antenna Systems 'Client Procedures Circular' (CPC-2-0-03, as amended from time to time) should the City not adopt a separate process in this Policy.
+- The City can include a public consultation process as part of this Policy, whereby it determines its level of participation in the process; or - Alternatively, the Proponent is required to adhere to ISED Canada's default public consultation process contained in Section 4.2 of CPC-2-0-03, as amended should the City not adopt a separate process in this Policy.

-While ISED Canada permits the LUA to develop its own public consultation process, the City has opted for the alternate option: a Proponent-lead public consultation process in accordance with ISED Canada's policies.
-The City will require the Proponent to provide a record of the public consultation process, including comments provided by the public as well as the Carrier's response to those public comments, as part of their application for concurrence with the City.
-Notwithstanding the ISED Canada notification requirements to adjacent properties, the City will request that all property owners within 60 metres in Urban areas and 120 metres elsewhere, or three times the tower height as measured from the base of the tower or guyed wires, whichever is greater, are notified of the proposal.
+While ISED Canada permits the LUA to develop its own public consultation process, the City has opted for the alternate (second) option: a Proponent-lead public consultation process in accordance with ISED Canada's policies.
+The City will require the Proponent to provide a record of the public consultation process, including comments provided by the public as well as the Proponent's response to those public comments, as part of their application for concurrence with the City.
+Notwithstanding the ISED Canada minimum notification requirements to adjacent property owners, in addition to the circulation to all properties within three times the tower height (measured from the base of the tower or guyed wires, whichever is greater), the City will also request that in Urban areas, all property owners within 60 metres of the host property are notified.
+In all nonurban areas, all property owners within 120 metres of the host property are to be notified of the proposal.
+This requirement will not apply if the tower is located at least 500 metres from all neighbouring properties or if the properties are located outside the City of Kawartha Lakes.
+Nothing in this additional circulation requirement is meant to exempt any other ISED notification requirements (such as newspaper advertisements, where required).